neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

    - They should be firm about not being willing to lie to the client, regardless of the pressure to do so.
 8. **What does the word integrity mean to you?**
    - Doing the right thing regardless of the consequences/rewards.
-9. ***(Leadership)* let's say a developer on your team bypassed (or commented out unit tests) to get a build through in order to meet a very tight deadline.
+9. ***(Leadership)* Let's say a developer on your team bypassed (or commented out unit tests) to get a build through in order to meet a very tight deadline.
 Once in UAT, several issues were present requiring re-work.
 What do you communicate to the developer?**

 >**What to look for in an answer:**
 >